Natural Stone Countertop Materials Comparison

 Like many other natural stones, quartzite is porous, meaning that you will need to keep it sealed to prevent damage from moisture and stains.
 Additionally, you need to be careful with knives on quartzite because they could damage the stone’s surface.

 Quartzite also tends to be expensive, even more so than granite, which puts it out of some homeowner’s budget.
+Part of this expense is due to higher costs for cutting, shaping, and installation due to the overall hardness of the stone.
 It also only comes in a few select colors, so it won’t work for every homeowner’s style.

 Marble is generally associated with luxury and beauty, and a marble countertop is definitely beautiful.
 Marble countertops fit well in elegant, modern kitchens as well as classically designed ones.
 Marble comes in various neutral colors like beige, white, black, and slate gray.
 No two sheets of marble are exactly the same, so homeowners with marble countertops know that their counters are uniquely theirs.